scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

 When developing, evaluating, or validating a new hardware or software, it is important to have  control of the outcome of the algorithms and the fidelity and performance of the data acquisition process.
 In particular, in the field of Biomedical Engineering, the acquisition and signal processing of biological signals needs to be reliable and with a tight control over the sampling frequency.
 It is also fundamental to ensure that no data is lost during the acquisition and logging process.
 From a practical point of view, having to wait for the data to be stored before visualizing it (possibly in another program) is cumbersome and tedious, slowing down the development process.
 For these reasons, in this work we present a program able to: receive data from a variety of sources (serial port, Bluetooh, Zigbee, TCP/IP, etc.); process and visualize the data in real time; and to record the data in a file.

 View what is being acquired is also important, to corroborate that the data being acquired is actually what is being expected.
 In that manner, a data logger capable of also plot the data, in real time is important tool.
-A simple, yet versatile application, capable of acquire data from sources like
+A simple, yet versatile application, capable of acquire data from sources a variety of sources and in different instances, over different platforms, and free, is a tool not easy to find.

 This application was developed to have a real time viewer and logger for an 9DOF IMU data acquisition, with the objective of reach the sample rates higher than 100 Hz.
 In consideration of that the data would be streamed as CSV, and a total of 9 values where transmitted, plus some algorithms to do sensor fusion to estimate orientation and other calculations, we where looking to plot and process 15 signals, in real time with logging, which, despite the simple of the application, it wasn't an easy task to accomplish.

 A plotting library selection
 ============================
-To start with, it was necessary to evaluate what plotting libraries where capable of...
+There are lots of tools and libraries capable of doing good plots.
+As Luke Campagnola [1]_ stated in the project's page, the main reasons for choosing PyQtGraph are Speed, portability and feature rich.

+The first attempts where done with the SciPy stack, using Matplotlib [2]_.
+This worked out of the box, with a not much complicated way to include the plot in an UI, and interact with other UI elements.
+For one data stream, the plot worked easily.
+But, after starting to use more data and signal processing, we ended noticing how matplotlib is not intended to handle more than 3 signals in real time (having an update of the plot at least 30 Hz).
+PyQwt was the next to test, which give

 Threading vs Multiprocessing